Eco-anxiety: an overwhelming fear of ecological disaster, or exactly what we need to be feeling if we are going to take action on climate change?

 Can eco-anxiety help us tackle the climate crisis?

 Often people swing between feeling hopeful (we can fix this) and hopeless (we are all doomed).
 In fact, feeling complete hope or absolute hopelessness are emotional states we should not be attaching ourselves to – neither is helpful to us.
-I don’t want us to get rid of our eco‐anxiety.
-I want us to convert it into eco‐empathy, eco‐understanding, eco‐resilience, eco‐action, eco‐determination and eco‐care.
+So while I don’t want us to get rid of our eco‐anxiety, I want us to convert it into eco‐empathy, eco‐understanding, eco‐resilience, eco‐action, eco‐determination and eco‐care.
 Then we would start to get somewhere.

 Read more of Caroline’s work on eco-anxiety here.